ChaoticSam/Videogame_chatbot/README.md

 # Video Game Chatbot

-This project implements a conversational chatbot that only talks about video games LangGraph.
-This chatbot can give you latest news and updates about your favourite games in some seconds.
+This project implements a conversational chatbot that only talks about video games.
+This chatbot can give you latest news and updates about your favourite games in few seconds.
 Interesting, right!

 ## Features